silvanocerza/Changeling/README.md

 Changeling
 ==========

-A cookiecutter project for Django inspired various cookiecutters.
+A cookiecutter project for Django inspired by various cookiecutters.